St. Margaret's is a medieval Church almost hidden away on Church Lane (although it is actually only 100 yards from the A52).

 A book on the history of Huttoft is available in the Church - this has much fascinating information about the village but in particular spells out the connection between St. Margaret's and the poet John Betjeman.

-For more information about St. Margaret's please contact one of the clergy (see the contacts page) or our Warden:
+For more information about St. Margaret's please contact one of the clergy (see the Contacts page) or our Authorised Local Minister:

 Mrs. Norma Ambler.